emboldagency/embold-wordpress-tweaks/README.md

 define('WP_ENVIRONMENT_TYPE', 'development');
 ```

-2. Make sure that our user account for the site is set to info@embold.com
+2. Make sure that our user account for the site is set to info@embold.com or info@wphaven.app

 ## Disable User Account Restrictions